awilzman/awilzman.github.io/content/coffee/intro.md

 Okay, well that might not be fully true, some of these flavors are lost to more stable, less tasty versions of compounds that just end up that way over time.
 Either way, as the CO<sub>2</sub> in the roasted coffee escapes, so does the flavor.
-One way to know if there's a considerable about of CO<sub>2</sub> left in coffee is to see it brewing.
+One way to know if there's a considerable amount of CO<sub>2</sub> left in coffee is to see it brewing.
 Upon initial water contact, all of the CO<sub>2</sub>
 will rush out, causing what coffee-people call a 'bloom'.
 In espresso, this bloom is actually pressurized and dissolved into the liquid.
 Once it touches air the